Vaughn, New Mexico

 Vaughn is a town in Guadalupe County, New Mexico, United States.
-The population was 446 at the 2010 census, down from the figure of 539 recorded in 2000.
+The population was 286 at the 2020 census, down from the figure of 446 recorded in 2010.
 It is located at an intersection of the Burlington Northern Santa Fe and Union Pacific railroad lines.

 History

 Vaughn is named after Major George W. Vaughn, a civil engineer who was employed by the Santa Fe railroad.
 Vaughn was established in the early 20th century as a Southern Pacific Railroad town.
 The town's importance grew when a second railroad, the Eastern Railway of New Mexico (an Atchison, Topeka and Santa Fe line from Belen to Clovis), was completed in 1907 with Vaughn as a division point.
 A large two-story depot, a roundhouse, and a Harvey House hotel were constructed shortly thereafter.
 Vaughn was incorporated in 1919 and in 1920 had a population of 888, according to the U.S. census.

-The town was one of the shooting scenes for Bobbie Jo and the Outlaw starring Wonder Woman actress Lynda Carter.

 The Guadalupe County Sheriff's Department, New Mexico Rangers, the New Mexico State Police and Motor Transportation Police and the Vaughn Police Department (presently a one-man agency) all patrol the town, which, according to the United States Homeland Security, is a known drug-smuggling route.